 Pat Walls did this well.
-Before creating his online course “Lean SEO”, he had been sharing for many months helpful information about his Programmatic SEO efforts and how he was growing Starter Story’s organic traffic.
-He’d tweet stats and strategies, share numbers in his monthly reports, etc.
+Before creating his online course “Lean SEO”, he had been sharing helpful information about his Programmatic SEO efforts for many months and how he was growing Starter Story’s organic traffic.
+He tweeted stats and strategies, shared numbers in his monthly reports, etc.

 Of course, Pat’s approach was made possible by his big Twitter audience.

-Another excellent example of creators leveraging their audiences is the founder of “CSS for JS Developers”.
+Another excellent example of creators leveraging their audiences as part of their pre-sell strategies is the founder of “CSS for JS Developers”.
 He leveraged his 50k Twitter following to presell $50k worth of copies in 10 minutes, reaching $500k within a week.